toby-allsopp/libcxx/docs/DesignDocs/SupportingCustomConfigurations.rst

 ----------

-1. Build libc++ using the headers in "src/include" and use "-include" to to manually include "build/include/__config_prefix" header.
+1. Build libc++ using the headers in "src/include" and use "-include" to to manually include "build/include/__config_site" header.

 Test Time
 ---------

-1. Build the libc++ tests using the headers in "src/include" and use "-include" to manually include "build/include/__config_prefix" header.
+1. Build the libc++ tests using the headers in "src/include" and use "-include" to manually include "build/include/__config_site" header.

 Installation Time
 -----------------

 This is where the real magic happens.
-The trick is to prepend the "__config_prefix" header to the "__config" header you plan to install.
+The trick is to prepend the "__config_site" header to the "__config" header you plan to install.

 1. First we copy the headers from "libcxx/include" to "build/include/c++/v1".

-2. We then prepend the contents of "__config_prefix" to "build/include/c++/v1/__config".
+2. We then prepend the contents of "__config_site" to "build/include/c++/v1/__config".
    By doing this we remove the need for an extra configuration header.

 3. Finally we install the headers in "build/include/c++/v1".
 The installed